natashaclerkin/singularartistsMS1/README.md

 I decided to develop this project in honour of my real-life ticketing client, Singular Artists who have yet to set up their company website.

-Finally I would like to thank Jim Morel for his assistance with the active link issue and of course my mentor Guido Cecilio for his JavaScript wisdom and overall support throughout the project.
+Finally, I would like to thank Jim Morel for his assistance with the active link issue and of course my mentor Guido Cecilio for his JavaScript wisdom and overall support throughout the project.